YLiu-101/YLiu-101.github.io/index.md

   Life is like one big math test.
 When I think I've found some answers, I'll share them with you.

 - **Personal Journey**
-  I am deeply ambitious, yet striving to live life to the fullest.
-It's hard.
-I'll write about it.
+  I am deeply ambitious, yet I strive to live life to the fullest.
+I think it's the best way to live life, and I'll talk about it.

 ---

 ## Some of my Inspirations

-- 🖋️ **Favorite Authors**: Seneca, Stephen King.
+- 🖋️ **Favorite Authors**: Seneca, Stephen King
-- 📚 **Books That Shaped Me**: _Letter of a Stoic_, _An Introduction to Classical Mechanics_ :P, _Temple of the Golden Pavilion_.
+- 📚 **Books That Shaped Me**: _Letter of a Stoic_, _An Introduction to Classical Mechanics_ :P
-- 🧬 **People**: Steve Jobs, Lyndon B Johnson, and countless other people who have inspired me through their wit, passion, and drive.
+- 🧬 **People**: Steve Jobs, Lyndon B Johnson, and countless other people who have inspired me through their wit, passion, and drive

----

-> “You only live once, but if you do it right, once is enough.”

-- Mae West